 The experiments were performed under JVET common test conditions.

-BD-Rate results of the two tests on top of the VTM-3.0 compared to the anchor with RA and LDB configurations are shown in following tables.
+BD-Rate results of the test results on top of the VTM-3.0 compared to the anchor with RA and LDB configurations are shown in following tables.
 The full results are provided in the attached excel sheets.

+Table 1: Test results for ATMVP collocated block derivation simplification